TontineTrust/balance-payouts-interview/README.md

 - low memory usage
 - makes use of the CPU
 - type-safety
-- ability to use Conduit and Beam
+- usage of Conduit and Beam

 ## Input